Upcoming Children’s Theater in the DMV + Real Reviews

 Everyone’s favorite bear from the 100 Acre Wood is surrounded by Christopher Robin, Piglet, Eeyore, Kanga, Roo, Rabbit, and Owl in this delightful and gentle musical.
 Set during one busy day, there’s a Heffalump to catch, Eeyore’s tail to find, and a misunderstanding between Rabbit and Kanga to sort out.
 In the end, friendship and understanding win the day.

-4DMV Kids Review: Liv (age 10) and I saw this performance together.
-We both agreed it started out a bit slow and picked up towards the end, most specifically the songs.
+4DMV Kids’ Review: My daughter and I both agreed this performance started out a bit slow and picked up towards the end, most specifically the songs.
 This musical is based on the original A.A.
 Milne story so you won’t see Tigger, unless you look very closely at Piglet’s costume (there’s a stitched figure of Tigger).
 I think younger children (ages 2-5) would really get a kick out of the characters and movement on stage and off!

 See more performances at Imagination Stage!